 So take a look at the factors that contribute to hypertension and see what changes you can make in your life.
 Most of these factors contribute to ill health in general so making changes will help you feel better at so many levels.
 Nearly half of people aged 50 or older take at least five drugs or supplements on a typical day so if you can make some lifestyle changes then you may not need to spend the rest of your life popping pills with unpleasant side effects.

-The next step is to start eating real FOOD (Fresh vegetables and fruit, Occasional meat, Omega-3 fatty acids, Drink plenty of fresh water) and cut out the CRAP (Carbonated drinks, Refined sugars, Artificial sweeteners, Processed food).
+The next step is to start eating real FOOD (Fresh vegetables and fruit, Occasional meat, Omega-3 fatty acids, Drink plenty of fresh, filtered water) and cut out the CRAP (Carbonated drinks, Refined sugars, Artificial sweeteners, Processed food).
 Nourishing your body will help you have more energy to do the things you want to do as well as cope with the things you don’t want to do.
 You will also notice your weight begin to drop.

 These two step alone already address most of the issues related to high blood pressure and as you start to feel better, less stressed and more energised it will become easier to cut back on alcohol and smoking which will help you feel even more amazing.